I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntstrsafe/nf-ntstrsafe-rtlunalignedstringcblengthw.md

 <p>For information about how to test NTSTATUS values, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565436">Using NTSTATUS Values</a>.</p>

 ## -remarks
 <p>The <b>RtlUnalignedStringCbLengthW</b> function is available for processor architectures, such as Itanium-based and x64-based, that cause alignment exceptions when software attempts to access unaligned data.
-On those processors, you can use <b>RtlUnalignedStringCbLengthW</b> instead of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562820">RtlStringCbLength</a> function to avoid alignment exceptions.
-(For processors that do not cause alignment exceptions, <b>RtlUnalignedStringCbLengthW</b> is equivalent to <b>RtlStringCbLength</b>.)</p>

-<p>For more information about the safe string functions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565508">Using Safe String Functions</a>.</p>

-<p>The <b>RtlUnalignedStringCbLengthW</b> function is available for processor architectures, such as Itanium-based and x64-based, that cause alignment exceptions when software attempts to access unaligned data.
-On those processors, you can use <b>RtlUnalignedStringCbLengthW</b> instead of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562820">RtlStringCbLength</a> function to avoid alignment exceptions.
+On those processors, you can use <b>RtlUnalignedStringCbLengthW</b> instead of the <a href="kernel.rtlstringcblength">RtlStringCbLength</a> function to avoid alignment exceptions.
 (For processors that do not cause alignment exceptions, <b>RtlUnalignedStringCbLengthW</b> is equivalent to <b>RtlStringCbLength</b>.)</p>

 <p>For more information about the safe string functions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565508">Using Safe String Functions</a>.</p>